 In addition to the human costs that extreme storms deliver when they permanently or temporarily displace people, the repair and reconstruction costs after storm damage can be enormous for homeowners and businesses.
 When bridges and culverts have been washed away and roads damaged, municipal and state agencies must secure the resources for expensive recovery projects in limited municipal budgets and from Federal disaster grant programs that are increasingly over-subscribed.
-Electrical grid, power plants and wastewater infrastructure repair costs are all expected to increase in the future.21
+Electrical grid, power plants and wastewater infrastructure repair costs are all expected to increase in the future.

+Hurricanes and tropical storms could XX impact the Town, with a potential of more than XX% of property in affected area damaged or destroyed.
 Residential and commercial buildings built along rivers may be vulnerable to severe damage.
 Potential structural damage to the facilities themselves may include damage to roofs and building frames.
 These facilities may not be fully operational if workers are unable to travel to ensure continuity of operations prior and after a severe winter event.
 Table 3-20 identifies the assessed value of all residential, open space, commercial, and industrial land uses in Shutesbury, and the losses that would result from 1%, 5%, and 10% damage to this inventory as a result of a hurricane or tropical storm.

-Table 3-15: Estimated Potential Loss by Tax Classification Tax Classification Total Assessed Value FY2021 1% Damage Loss Estimate 5% Damage Loss Estimate 10% Damage Loss Estimate Residential \$213,174,059 \$2,131,740 \$10,658,700 \$21,317,400 Open Space \$0 \$0 \$0 \$0 Commercial \$1,786,981 \$17,870 \$89,350 \$178,700 Industrial \$540,610 \$5,406 \$27,030 \$54,060 Total \$225,990,400 \$2,259,904 \$11,299,520 \$22,599,040
+Table 3-15: Estimated Potential Loss by Tax Classification Тах Total Assessed Total Assessed 1% Damage 5% Damage 10% Damage Classification Value FY2021 Loss Estimate Loss Estimate Loss Estimate Residential \$213,174,059 \$2,131,740 \$10,658,700 \$21,317,400 Open Space \$0 \$0 \$0 \$0 Commercial \$1,786,981 \$17,870 \$89,350 \$178,700 Industrial \$540,610 \$5,406 \$27,030 \$54,060 Total \$225,990,400 \$2,259,904 \$11,299,520 \$22,599,040